Important COVID-19 travel guidance

 See coronavirus travel advice for guidance on international travel

 - Sign up for email alerts for Timor-Leste (East Timor) travel advice

-Crime continues to be a problem in East Timor (Timor-Leste), including gang-related violence, robbery (in some cases armed), assault and attacks on vehicles.
+Crime continues to be a problem in Timor-Leste (East Timor), including gang-related violence (not directed towards foreigners), robbery and assault.
 See Crime

 Consular support may be limited in Timor-Leste as there’s no resident British diplomatic mission.
 Emergency consular services are provided by the New Zealand Embassy in Dili (24 hour emergency number: +670 7732 1015) and the British Honorary Consul.
 For all routine consular issues, contact the British Embassy in Jakarta, Indonesia.